Edison Records: Materials and process used to manufacture cylinder records

 Cylinders that are mentioned from 1888 are sometimes called "yellow paraffin" cylinders, but these cylinders are not paraffin, which is a soft oily wax and would not hold up over many plays.
 They could be a number of formulas tested by Jonas Aylsworth, Thomas Edison's chemist.
 Most of the surviving 1888 recordings would be formulated from a combination of ceresin wax, carnauba wax, stearic acid, and beeswax.
 A record of this kind has a cigar-like smell and is physically very soft when first molded.
 In a year's time, the record would harden quite considerably.
 To play these first cylinders, the model B reproducer must be used.
 The other later reproducers (such as C) were only designed for the harder black "wax" records.
 A later reproducer would shave down the grooves very fast, and the sound would be lost forever.

 In late 1888, metallic soaps were tried.
 At first, a lead stearate was used, but in the summer months, these records started to sweat and decompose.
 In 1889, Aylsworth developed an aluminum wax, using acetate of alumina and stearic acid with sodium hydroxide added as a saponifying agent.
 It was found these records were much more durable.
 Problems arose, however, since there was no tempering agent and hot weather caused these records to decompose.
-Two problems contributed to this, stearic quality varied from different makers; Aylsworth purchased some from Proctor & Gamble and found it contained too much oleic acid.
+Two problems contributed to this, stearic quality varied from different makers; Aylsworth purchased some from Procter & Gamble and found it contained too much oleic acid.
 Stearic acid without a tempering agent takes on moisture, and after many experiments, it was found that Ceresine was ideal.
 To make the wax hard, sodium carbonate was added.
 Even so, a few batches of records still had problems and became fogged.
 The fog problem arose from acetic acid left in the wax and was solved when higher temperatures were used to make sure the acetic acid was boiled out of the wax.
 As such, the records from 1889 to 1894 are a reddish-brown color due to the long cooking time.
 By 1896, Edison started using hydrated alumina in place of acetate of alumina.
 The use of hydrated alumina (sheet aluminum dissolved in a mixture of sodium carbonate, sodium hydroxide, and distilled water) made better records, and the wax could be manufactured in a shorter period of time.
 Using hydrated alumina resulted in more desirable blanks, with fewer defects and shorter production time.